opencor/opencor-user-documentation/src/userInterfaces/commandLineInterface.rst

   The following CLI plugins are available:
    - CellMLTextView: a plugin to edit CellML files using the CellML Text format.
    - CellMLTools: a plugin to access various CellML-related tools.
+   - JupyterKernel: the Jupyter kernel plugin.
+   - PythonShell: the Python shell plugin.

 Reset
 -----